ShaikMisbha327/ShaikMisbha327/README.md

 ⚡ Fun Fact

-🌱 I'm passionate about continuous learning.
-I love exploring new technologies, and in my free time, I focus on improving my spiritual growth by praying (Namaz) and reading the Quran 📖✨.
-I believe in staying grounded while growing as a developer. 💻🌟
+🌱 I’m passionate about continuous learning and exploring new technologies.
+I stay updated with the latest trends in development while striving to grow as a developer.